Ethical Charter

 PROFESSIONAL INTEGRITY

-All EABCT MA strive towards professional integrity and are responsible to hold all their members who would work against the core values of the EABCT and contrary to this Charter to account.
 All EABCT MA act cautiously with precise information and without sensationalism when informing the public.
-They will not abuse cognitive behavioral psychotherapy or misuse their representation within EABCT for political, ideological or private purposes.
+They will not abuse cognitive behavioural psychotherapy or misuse their representation within EABCT for political, ideological or private purposes.

 The general spirit within EABCT shall be one of co-operation and the organisation will strive towards maximum transparency, democratic approach and solidarity, while trying to resolve any situations which may give rise to conflicts of any kind.
 This also means that the EABCT supports accessibility and that it wants to accept new member associations especially from regions where CBT is not yet broadly disseminated, as well as to support them in their development.
-This is especially true for associations located in repressive countries that limit political rights and civil liberties as these associations need most help.
+This is especially true for associations located in countries that limit political rights and civil liberties as these associations need most help.

 Before accepting a new member association, the EABCT will ensure that the candidate association supports this ethical charter and can do so without any restrictions or outside control.